oskarfernlund/niteshade/docs/source/index.rst

 :doc:`about` section.
 For details regarding setting up and using niteshade, see the :doc:`installation`, :doc:`usage` and :doc:`api` sections.
 Are you a cybersecurity researcher or Python developer interested in contributing to niteshade?
-See the :doc:`contributing` section.
+See the :doc:`contributors` section.

 Contents